 Treatment: Therapeutic exercises, manual interventions and home program instruction

 Our staff believes in a team approach to the dancer's overall health.
-Since recommendations may include modification of the current dance repertoire, we prefer to involve parents (if applicable, based on dancer age) and current dance instructors in the decision-making process to facilitate this team approach.
+Since recommendations could include modification of the current dance repertoire, we prefer to involve parents (if applicable, based on dancer age) and current dance instructors in the decision-making process to facilitate this team approach.